drewsymo/Foundation/README.md

-# Foundation, for WordPress
+# Foundation 5, for WordPress

-Foundation, for WordPress, is a blank starter theme built on [ZURB's Foundation Framework](http://foundation.zurb.com/) v5.
+Foundation 5, for WordPress, is a blank starter theme built on [ZURB's Foundation Framework](http://foundation.zurb.com/) v5.

 It features clean semantic code, support for custom headers and backgrounds and the WordPress Shortcode API.